tomcam/vuepress.github.io/default5.md

-# Adding "feature" YAML markup to the home page
+# Adding "features" YAML markup to the home page

 The VuePress default theme has markup that displays a headline-like feature, and a smaller headline-like text explanation.
 It's all meant to advertise features of your product.
-These are added using YAML markup called `feature` that, again, is unique to the VuePress default theme.
+These are added using YAML markup called `features` that, again, is unique to the VuePress default theme.

 Here it is isolated: